 Keeping your personal information secure is our top priority and we use secure methods to store and transmit your data.
 We will never sell your data to anyone.

 When you sign up to our database, you’ll begin to receive emails about upcoming research sessions for which we think you might be suitable.
 You can unsubscribe at any time if you no longer want to receive the emails.
-We’ll also check in with you every 3 years and make sure you still want to be on our database.
+We’ll also check in with you regularly and make sure you still want to be on our database.

 We may also call you or send you text messages as part of the process of finding a suitable day/time to attend a research session.